 - Cooling System: Ensure your laser engraver has an adequate cooling system to prevent overheating.

-Q: Can any type of glass be engraved?
+1. Can any type of glass be engraved with a laser machine?

-A: Most glass types can be engraved, but tempered glass and certain coated glasses might not yield the best results.
+Most glass types can be engraved successfully, but tempered glass and some coated glasses may not produce the best results due to their structure and surface treatments.

 Revolutionize Your Metal Engraving with Monport Black Laser Marking Spray